Decoupling Knowledge from Memorization: Retrieval-augmented Prompt Learning: Acknowledgments

 \section{Acknowledgments}

 We want to express gratitude to the anonymous reviewers for their kind comments.
 This work was supported by National Natural Science Foundation of China (No.62206246, 91846204 and U19B2027), Zhejiang Provincial Natural Science Foundation of China (No. LGG22F030011), Ningbo Natural Science Foundation (2021J190), and Yongjiang Talent Introduction Programme (2021A-156-G).
+Our work was supported by Information Technology Center and State Key Lab of CAD\&CG, ZheJiang University.